 Stem cells are cells in humans and plants that have the ability to repair and regenerate other cells.

 Introstem advertises that they use grape stem cells in their products.
-The brand does not appear to cite any medical studies suggesting that grape stem cells, when applied topically to human skin, improve skin quality.
+The brand does not appear to cite any clinical studies suggesting that grape stem cells, when applied topically to human skin, improve skin quality.

 Introstem Syringe Review